Jack W. Hayford: Early academic and pastoral appointments

 Early in Hayford's Career, he served as the National Youth Director of International Church of the Foursquare Gospel.
 He then joined the faculty of his alma mater, L.I.F.E., and went on to become dean of students there.
 (In that time, he began work on his second bachelor's degree, at APU.)

-In 1969, while serving as dean at L.I.F.E. and finishing his APU degree, Hayford was asked to pastor a small congregation, the First Foursquare Church of Van Nuys, California, a struggling congregation of only 18 members, with an average age of 65 years.
+In 1969, while serving as dean at L.I.F.E. and finishing his APU degree, Hayford was asked to pastor a small congregation, the First Foursquare Church of Van Nuys, California, a congregation of only 18 members, with an average age of 65 years.
 While Hayford had initially agreed to pastor the church for only a period of six months, he later felt compelled to remain permanently.
 Only a few weeks from accepting an offer to pastor another Foursquare church, Hayford met with Foursquare denomination president Rolf McPherson, stating that he wanted to remain with the Van Nuys congregation.
-By the early 1980s, The Church on the Way had become a pioneer of the megachurch movement and numbered among the largest churches in America, particularly within the Foursquare denomination, at one point reporting membership exceeding 10,000.
+By the early 1980s, The Church on the Way had become one of the early megachurches in the United States and, at one point, reported a membership exceeding 10,000, making it one of the largest churches in the Foursquare denomination.
 Actor Dean Jones (deceased), a close friend of Hayford's, was an elder in the church, as was Pat Boone, along with Jan and Paul Crouch (founders of Trinity Broadcasting Network, which regularly broadcast services from the church).

 Broadcasting and hymn writing

-Hayford was a prolific songwriter, with more than 600 hymns and choruses in his catalog.
-He wrote and composed the popular 1978 hymn "Majesty", which is rated as one of the top 100 contemporary hymns, and which is performed and sung in churches worldwide.
+Hayford wrote more than 600 hymns and choruses.
+He wrote and composed the 1978 hymn "Majesty", which has been included in published lists of the top 100 contemporary hymns, and is performed in churches around the world.

 Latter years

-In the late 1990s, Hayford felt called to establish a Pentecostal seminary in Los Angeles to train other pastors and founded The King's College and Seminary, which would later become known as The King's University.
+In the late 1990s, Hayford said that he felt called to establish a Pentecostal seminary in Los Angeles to train other pastors, and founded The King's College and Seminary, which later became known as The King's University.
 In 1999, he resigned as the senior pastor of The Church On The Way to focus on the college, although he briefly returned to help the church through a difficult transition after his successor and son-in-law, Scott Bauer, died suddenly.
 On October 4, 2004, Hayford was elected to a four-year term as president of the Foursquare denomination, a position he chose not to pursue after that single term.
-In 2013, Hayford felt called to move the King's University to Southlake, Texas, under the stewardship of Gateway Church.
+In 2013, Hayford said that he felt called to relocate The King's University to Southlake, Texas, under the stewardship of Gateway Church.
 In 2015, The Church On The Way, led by senior pastor Tim Clark, honored Hayford with the title of Pastor Emeritus in recognition of his continuing contributions to church management and oversight.